By Craig Kolb, Acentric Marketing Research (Pty) LTD, 21 June 2019

 CVA conjoint analysis is the oldest form of conjoint analysis, originally developed by Professor Paul E. Green in the 1970s.
 Over the years it has gone through various improvements and can still be purchased from software vendors (most notably IBM SPSS); however it is not as popular as it once was.

-In this article I will outline why CVA conjoint analysis may still be the superior choice.
+In this article I will outline why CVA conjoint analysis may be a better choice than many assume.

 Note: CBC conjoint is also referred to as discrete choice modelling (DCM).
 It comes in various ‘flavours’.